Hermite trace polynomials and chaos decompositions for the Hermitian Brownian motion: Trace polynomials in GUE matrices

 Since $\mf{E}$ is faithful on $\mc{A}_N^{\text{equiv}}(\mc{H})$, the result follows. \end{proof}

 Numerous corollaries follow by combining Theorem~\ref{Thm:E-map} with results from earlier in the article.
 We only list a few of them explicitly.
-Others include Proposition~\ref{Prop:Chaos-II} (chaos decomposition in the univariate case), \ref{Prop:T-I} (expansion of the Hermite polynomial and stochastic integral), \ref{Prop:Product-I} (product formula for Hermite polynomials and stochastic integrals), \ref{Prop:Linearization} (linearization coefficients).
+Others include Proposition~\ref{Prop:Chaos-II} (chaos decomposition in the univariate case), \ref{Prop:T-I} (expansion of the Hermite polynomial and stochastic integral), \ref{Prop:Product-I} (product formula for Hermite polynomials and stochastic integrals), \ref{Prop:Linearization} (linearization coefficients), and Corollary~\ref{Cor:Product} (Factorization of the Hermite polynomial for orthogonal arguments).